aaaven/IND211/towards_relationality/deck.md

 note:

-And DII — Direct-Interpersonal Interaction, which is when the artwork creates direct, real-time interpersonal engagement between participants.

-This takes us to the strongest, most explicit form of the audience–audience relationship.
+And DII — Direct-Interpersonal Interaction, which is when the artwork creates direct, real-time interpersonal engagement between participants.This takes us to the strongest, most straight-forward form of the audience–audience relationship.
 Here, the artwork creates real-time interpersonal engagement.
-Two people are no longer just co-present or leaving traces for each other — they’re directly influencing and responding to one another through the artwork.
-This often happens through touch, proximity, synchronized movement, or shared embodied actions.
-The artwork becomes a kind of bridge, an interface but for relating.
+Participants of these interactive artworks are directly influencing and responding to one another through the artwork.
+This happens through but limited to proximity, synchronized movement,  touch, or other shared embodied actions.
+The artwork becomes a mediating interface for relating.

-So instead of just ‘interacting with a system,’ participants are really encountering each other, with the system providing the technogical mediation to foster relational dynamics.

 ----